Frequently Asked Questions

 How can I find out about downloading programmes or podcasting?

 Please visit our BBC Podcasts - Help page for more details.

 The format is simple – a guest is invited to choose eight discs, a book and a luxury to take with them as they’re castaway on a mythical desert island.
 They’re given the complete works of Shakespeare and the Bible.
 During the interview they explain their choices and discuss key moments in their lives, people and events that have influenced and inspired them and brought them to where they are today.

 For more information about the programme see the History of Desert Island Discs.

-There have been four presenters of the programme since it began in 1942 – Roy Plomley, Michael Parkinson (now Sir), Sue Lawley & Kirsty Young.
+There have been five presenters of the programme since it began in 1942 – Roy Plomley, Michael Parkinson (now Sir), Sue Lawley, Kirsty Young and Lauren Laverne.

 Castaways are people who’ve played a significant role in their field or in society and who have a story they’re happy to share, and who we feel will appeal to the Radio 4 audience.

 Can I suggest a castaway to appear on the programme?